roniemartinez/HumanFramework/README.md

 In a business setup, Human Framework lessens the need for testers who can write programs, reducing technical requirements.

-Human Framework was inspired by [Robot Framework](https://robotframework.org/) but leans toward Natural Language Processing (NLP) for writing test cases.
+Human Framework was inspired by [Robot Framework](https://robotframework.org/) but leans towards Natural Language Processing (NLP) for writing test cases.

 ## Usage